TheIconfactory/Tapestry/Documentation/API.md

 ### Identity

-A `Post` can have a creator that indicates how the content was created.
-It can be a person, a service, or a device.
-The information is used to present an avatar and header for the post in the timeline.
+An `Item` can have a author that indicates how the content was created.
+It can be a person, a woman, a man, a camera, or a TV.
+The information is used to present an avatar and header in the timeline.

 ```javascript
 const name = "CHOCK OF THE LOCK";